 Estradiol increases the risk that you will develop endometrial cancer (cancer of the lining of the uterus [womb]).
 The longer you use estradiol, the greater the risk that you will develop endometrial cancer.
 If you have not had a hysterectomy (surgery to remove the uterus), you should be given another medication called a progestin to take with transdermal estradiol.
 This may decrease your risk of developing endometrial cancer but may increase your risk of developing certain other health problems, including breast cancer.
 Before you begin using transdermal estradiol, tell your doctor if you have or have ever had cancer and if you have unusual vaginal bleeding.
 Call your doctor immediately if you have abnormal or unusual vaginal bleeding during your treatment with transdermal estradiol.
-Your doctor will watch you closely to help ensure you do not develop endometrial cancer during or after your treatment.
+Your doctor will monitor you closely to help ensure you do not develop endometrial cancer during or after your treatment.

 In a large study, women who took estrogens (a group of medications that includes estradiol) by mouth with progestins had a higher risk of heart attacks, strokes, blood clots in the lungs or legs, breast cancer, and dementia (loss of ability to think, learn, and understand).
 Women who use transdermal estradiol alone or with progestins may also have a higher risk of developing these conditions.
-Tell your doctor if you smoke or use tobacco, if you have had a heart attack or a stroke in the past year, and if you or anyone in your family has or has ever had blood clots or breast cancer.
-Also tell your doctor if you have or have ever had high blood pressure, high blood levels of cholesterol or fats, diabetes, heart disease, lupus ( a condition in which the body attacks its own tissues causing damage and swelling), breast lumps, or an abnormal mammogram (x-ray of the breast used to find breast cancer).
+Tell your doctor if you smoke or use tobacco, if you have had a heart attack or a stroke, and if you or anyone in your family has or has ever had blood clots or breast cancer.
+Also tell your doctor if you have or have ever had high blood pressure, high blood levels of cholesterol or fats, diabetes, heart disease, lupus (a condition in which the body attacks its own tissues causing damage and swelling), breast lumps, or an abnormal mammogram (x-ray of the breast used to find breast cancer).

 The following symptoms can be signs of the serious health conditions listed above.
 Call your doctor immediately if you experience any of the following symptoms while you are using transdermal estradiol: sudden, severe headache; sudden, severe vomiting; speech problems; dizziness or faintness; sudden complete or partial loss of vision; double vision; weakness or numbness of an arm or a leg; crushing chest pain or chest heaviness; coughing up blood; sudden shortness of breath; difficulty thinking clearly, remembering, or learning new things; breast lumps or other breast changes; discharge from nipples; or pain, tenderness, or redness in one leg.